 The Board encourages gifts of all sizes; however, the high cost of administering endowment accounts requires a minimum acceptable endowment threshold.
-The Board authorizes the Chancellor to establish minimum funding levels for endowments.
+The Board authorizes the Chancellor to establish minimum funding levels for endowments at each of the System universities.

 Texas Property Code, Chapter 163 - Management, Investment, and Expenditure of Institutional Funds